sourc3array/Bare_Bones_XS/Bare_Bones_XS.dsbundle/Samples/README.md

 # What Are Samples?

 **Samples** are the sound files used by the *Decent Sampler* engine to create the sonic foundation for a virtual instrument.
 Collectively, the sound files in the 'Samples' folder comprise the *sound bank* for the instrument as a whole.
-The **Bare Bones XS** sound bank is what gives the *GEN Synth Bass* its signature sound across all of the instrument presets.
+The **Bare Bones XS** sound bank is what gives the *GEN Synth Bass* its signature sound across all of its instrument presets.

  - The Decent Sampler platform supports mono (untested) or stereo sample files in WAV or AIFF format.